nww/nightnight/README.md

 #### Quick Install

-The first option is to simply drop in the line of code below on your website at the very end of the page just above the `</body>` tag, and we'll do the rest.
+The first option is to simply drop in the single line of code below onto your website at the very end of the page just above the `</body>` tag, and we'll do the rest.